 (This is only a summary of the steps for the recipe; please scroll down for complete printable recipe.
 Or if you use the JUMP TO RECIPE link at the top of the page, it will take you directly to the complete recipe.)

-- Serve slow cooker corned beef hot for a great Irish American meal that definitely tastes good, especially if you only eat it once a year!
+12. Serve the slow cooker corned beef hot for a great Irish American meal that definitely tastes good!

 Make it a Low-Carb Meal:

-For a low-carb dinner, this would taste great with Pureed Cauliflower with Garlic, Parmesan, and Goat Cheese, Low-Carb Colcannon with Bacon, or you could serve Roasted Cabbage with Lemon if you don’t want to cook the cabbage in the slow cooker.
+For a low-carb St. Patrick’s Day dinner, this corned beef cooked in the crockpot would taste great with Pureed Cauliflower, Colcannon with Bacon, Roasted Cabbage with Lemon, Turnip Gratin with Bacon, or Roasted Turnips if you don’t want to cook the cabbage and carrots in the slow cooker.

 Weekend Food Prep: